lfantoniosi/tn_vdp/README.md

 The 2 boards gerber files are inside each kicad project gerber folders.

-The BOM can be found here https://www.digikey.ca/short/2t98zrjw
+The BOM can be found here [DigiKey BOM](https://www.digikey.ca/short/2t98zrjw)

 Or transcribed here
 ```